Twitter Moments guidelines and principles

 - Bias: We will use data-driven decision making when choosing Tweets around controversial topics, and highlight the Tweets already receiving the most engagement on Twitter.
 On topics which reflect public debate, we will select Tweets that represent many sides of the argument or story where feasible.
 Twitter curators should not advance their own viewpoints, but rather reflect the discussion as it appears on our platform.

 - Accuracy: When dealing with news or newsworthy content, we want to highlight quality Tweets that represent accurate information.
-If we ever highlight content that turns out to be inaccurate, we will retract it and issue a correction in a Tweet.
+If we become aware that we have highlighted content that turns out to be inaccurate, we will update the Moment with a visible correction and issue an updated Tweet.
+In rare cases, we may delete the Moment and post a retraction.

 - Standards: Profanity, violence, nudity, and other types of potentially sensitive content should be avoided except where it is necessary to tell a newsworthy story.
 We will not include content that promotes or depicts illegal conduct.
 We will provide individuals with clear notice that a Moment may contain potentially sensitive content.